Hindu and Buddhist heritage of Afghanistan: Islamic conquest of Afghanistan

 The region around Herat Province became Islamized in 642 AD, during the end of Muslim conquest of Persia.
-In 653-4 AD, General Abdur Rahman bin Samara arrived from Zaranj to the Zunbil capital Zamindawar with an army of around 6,000 Arab Muslims.
+In 653-4 AD, General Abd al-Rahman ibn Samura arrived from Zaranj to the Zunbil capital Zamindawar with an army of around 6,000 Arab Muslims.
 The General "broke off a hand of the idol and plucked out the rubies which were its eyes to persuade the Marzbān of Sīstān of the god's worthlessness."
 He explained to the worshippers of the solar deity, "My intention was to show you that this idol can do neither any harm nor good."
 The people of southern Afghanistan began accepting Islam from this date onward.
 The Arabs then proceeded to Ghazni and Kabul to convert or conquer the Buddhist Shahi rulers.
 However, most historians claim that the rulers of Ghazni and Kabul remained non-Muslim.
 There is no information on the number of converts, although the Arabs unsuccessfully continued their missions of invading the land to spread Islam for the next 200 or so years.
 It was in 870 AD when Ya'qub ibn al-Layth al-Saffar finally conquered Afghanistan by establishing Muslim governors throughout the provinces.

 "Arab armies carrying the banner of Islam came out of the west to defeat the Sasanians in 642 AD and then they marched with confidence to the east.
 On the western periphery of the Afghan area the princes of Herat and Seistan gave way to rule by Arab governors but in the east, in the mountains, cities submitted only to rise in revolt and the hastily converted returned to their old beliefs once the armies passed.
 The harshness and avariciousness of Arab rule produced such unrest, however, that once the waning power of the Caliphate became apparent, native rulers once again established themselves independent.
 Among these the Saffarids of Seistan shone briefly in the Afghan area.
 The fanatic founder of this dynasty, the coppersmith's apprentice Yaqub ibn Layth Saffari, came forth from his capital at Zaranj in 870 AD and marched through Bost, Kandahar, Ghazni, Kabul, Bamyan, Balkh and Herat, conquering in the name of Islam.".